CovidCountyData/covidcountydata.py/README.md

 df = c.fetch()
 ```

-Note that after a successfuly request, the client is reset so there are no "built-up" requests
+Note that after a successfully request, the client is reset so there are no "built-up" requests
 remaining.